-Implementing premiums could actually cost the state more to administer than would be collected in the first place.
-To date, analyses of HB 655 count the revenues collected through premiums as a cost saving to the state, which translate into lower hospital
+Premiums could cost more to administer than would be collected be collected in the first place.
+To date, analyses of HB 655 count the revenues collected through premiums as a cost saving to the state, which translate into lower hospital assessments - but the real costs of collecting these premiums could be far higher than currently projected.